ustwo/videoplayback-ios/README.md

 This framework is built using the VIPER (modified to VIPE) architecture.
 It started as an experiment with the architecture itself and is now a work in progress.

 It is a swift wrapper around the AVFoundation framework.
 Use it to play remote, or local videos in a simple view or feed.
 Its purpose is to make playing progressive downloads and live streams simpler in your iOS applications

+## Disclaimer:

+This framework is a work in progress.
+Unit tests, VIPE refactoring, and bug fixes are pending.

 ## Features